fichince/alchoi.com-astro/src/content/hkjapan/17-pjs.md

   - image: ../../images/hkjapan/17-pjs/pjs5.jpg
 ---

-Hotels in Japan provide sleepwear which makes it feel like you're wearing a uniform.
+Hotels in Japan provide sleepwear, which makes it feel like you're wearing a uniform.